bitrise-io/devcenter/_articles/en/reviews/API/introduction-to-the-bitrise-api.md

 {% include message_box.html type="warning" title="The API is work-in-progress" content=" The API is work-in-progress: we will add new endpoints and possibly update the existing ones in the future. "%}

-You can track the progress of the API!
-Join the discussion at: https://discuss.bitrise.io/t/bitrise-api-v0-1-work-in-progress/1554.
-Follow it if you want to get notified about new endpoints and changes, we announce those there.
+You can track the progress of the API: [join the discussion](https://discuss.bitrise.io/t/bitrise-api-v0-1-work-in-progress/1554)!
+Follow it and get notified about new endpoints and changes, we announce those there.

 Feel free to contribute!
 If you want to request a new API feature or a new endpoint, [you can do so!](http://discuss.bitrise.io/t/bitrise-public-api/37)